NonExist

-Nonexist is a Swedish melodic death/thrash metal group formed by former Arch Enemy vocalist, Johan Liiva.
+Nonexist is a Swedish melodic death/thrash metal group formed by former Arch Enemy vocalist Johan Liiva.
 Liiva, guitarist/bassist (on record) Johan Reinholdz (of Andromeda, Skyfire) and drummer Matte Modin (of Defleshed, Dark Funeral).
-They began playing together as Nonexist in 2000.
+They began playing as Nonexist in 2000.
 In May 2002, they released their debut album, Deus Deceptor, on New Hawen Records in Europe and Century Media in North America.
-The group attempted to put together a touring lineup in 2002, but this never occurred, in part due to the group members' commitment to other projects.
-In 2003 Liiva and Modin split from the group, leaving Reinholdz the primary (and only) member.
-In 2004 Liiva (now with Hearse) confirmed the group's demise.
+The group attempted to assemble a touring lineup in 2002, but this never occurred, in part due to the group members' commitments to other projects.
+In 2003, Liiva and Modin split from the group, leaving Reinholdz as the only member.
+In 2004, Liiva (now with Hearse) confirmed the group's demise.